kareemf/draw/README.md

 #TODOs:

-[ ] - after canvas is cleared, last line before clear command is restored when new stroke is drawn
+[ ] - after canvas is cleared, last line before clear command is restored when new stroke is drawn [ ] - menu for color options

-[x] - when clear command is sent, clear redis cache (no need to replay steps)

-[x] - introduce concept of rooms. if user is not already in a room (no url hash), create a new room. if user is joining an existing room (roomId hash is present), send command history, business as usual
+[x] - when clear command is sent, clear redis cache (no need to replay steps) [x] - introduce concept of rooms. if user is not already in a room (no url hash), create a new room. if user is joining an existing room (roomId hash is present), send command history, business as usual

-[x] - option to show other user's cursors - not optional
+[x] - option to show other user's cursors - not optional [x] - remove user from room on disconnect

-[ ] - menu for color options

-[x] - remove user from room on disconnect

-text chat?
 [x] - user names

-[ ] - map user names to colors
+[x] - map user names to colors
 [x] - save image
 [x] - uniquely colored cursors/ cursor badges
 [x] - hide badge when user is performing action